 So, apart from switching to organic products for your car maintenance (many of the DIY cleaners mentioned above are a great fit), you should also pay attention to blocking the water from reaching the waterways.
 Proper care also means regularly cleaning your driveway and removing pesky oil stains as soon as you’ve spotted them.

-Sparkly clean windows — with your safety in mind
+Sparkly clean windows — with your own safety in mind

 Cleaning window facades can be a pain — but definitely worth the trouble, given how your home looks when you’re done.
 Be prepared to climb to greater heights to be able to wipe out all the dirt off your windows.
 Before you gather all your strength to wipe off the dust, rain marks, and stains, there’s something you need to do.

 Your priority should be to ensure that you’re safe and at no risk while up at a height.
-Even with the right tools and chemicals, get some help during the process, or make sure (whenever possible), that there’s a loved one at home that can hold the ladder for you and step in if you need assistance.
-Don’t aim for the shiny, sparkly windows at a cost!
+It’s not enough to arm yourself with the right tools and chemicals, for this particular task it’s equally important to o get someone to help you or make sure (whenever possible), that there’s a loved one at home that can hold the ladder for you and step in if you need assistance.
+Don’t aim for the shiny, sparkly windows at the expense of your personal safety.